-Osieja, an Irvington native, served as the IHS boys soccer coach from 1980-83.
-In five seasons, he had a 55-22-5 record, including winning the 1983 Watchung Conference Championship.
-Osieja then coached at Paul VI from 1984-87.
+Oseija then coached at Paul VI from 1984-87.
 He coached Chatham from 1988-1990, and had a 53-11-2 record, including winning the 1988 Group II State Championship, and was named the NJ Boys Soccer Coach of the Year by the Star-Ledger.

-Osieja had other soccer coaching stops at Passaic Valley, Governor Livingston, and Elmwood Park.
-He was also the girls soccer coach at Saddle Brook for four years and was the head boys soccer coach at Cresskill.
+Oseija had other soccer coaching stops at Passaic Valley, Governor Livingston, and Elmwood Park.
+He was also the girls soccer coach at Saddle Brook for four years and is the current head boys soccer coach at Cresskill.
 Most of his career wins were at Irvington High School.

-Osieja later turned his focus to track & field, and was the coach at Bloomfield for three years, and later had appointments at North Star Academy, Pascack Valley, Hanover Park.
-He also is the current head track coach at Indian Hills in Oakland.
+Oseija later turned his focus to track & field, and was the coach at Bloomfield for three years, and later had appointments at North Star Academy, Pascack Valley, Hanover Park.
+He also is the current head track coach at Indian Hills.

+He won state titles at Irvington, Franklin, and Manasquan, and was named County Coach of the Year in four different counties: Essex, Somerset, Monmouth, and Ocean.
 Fenchel is the current coach at Brookdale Community College, and won the 2018 Men’s Junior College National Championship.